krateoplatformops/finops-database-handler/readme.md

 # Krateo Composable FinOps Database Handler
 This service offers a set of endpoints to connect to the Krateo's CrateDB instance and use notebooks to compute data starting from SQL queries.

 This service requires [CrateDB](https://github.com/crate/) to be installed in the Kubernetes cluster.
+The CrateDB Kubernetes operator is recommended.

+For an in-depth look at the architecture and how to configure all the components, download the summary document [here](https://github.com/krateoplatformops/finops-operator-exporter/resources/Krateo_Composable_FinOps___Full.pdf).

 ## Summary